yevster/weblogic-on-azure/README.md

 The scenarios demonstrated include:

 * Deploying a Java EE application on Azure using a simple instance of WebLogic using a marketplace solution.
 The [simple](/simple) folder shows how this is done.
+* Deploying a Java EE application on Azure into a WebLogic cluster using a marketplace solution.
+The [cluster](/cluster) folder shows how this is done.

 The demos use Java EE 7, Maven, Eclipse and PostgreSQL.